- Historical overview

 The Survey was used as a working copy until at least the 1890s.
 The Survey shows changes to the sewerage and water reticulation systems, changes to street names, alignments and property boundaries, and newly constructed buildings.

 Custody of the Survey

 The Survey was transferred, with the function of managing the water supply and sewerage systems, from the City Council to the Metropolitan Water and Sewerage and Drainage Board in 1888.
-The Board transferred the Survey to the then NSW State Archives in 1974.
+The Board transferred the Survey to NSW State Archives in 1974.

 Information shown on the Survey

 The Survey consists of one plan in 56 sheets.
 It covers the area from Pyrmont and Chippendale in the west to Darlinghurst in the east, and from the harbour in the north to the southern boundary of Redfern.
 The area is approximately the same as the boundary created when the City was incorporated in 1842 with the addition of Redfern.